 TGaz Editor: Modify the subclause 3.4 P.21 (D2.0) as follows:

-PDMG Positioning Directional Multi-Gigabit

-PEDMG Positioning Enhanced Directional Multi-Gigabit
+(#3533, #3535)(#3533, #3535)

 TGaz Editor: Modify the subclause P.90 (D2.0) as follows:

 The Neighbor DMG Request field is optionally present.
 If present it contains a Measurement Request Element with Measurement Type field equal to Neighboring DMG APs (see Table 9-100- Measurement type definitions for measurement requests).
-The element indicates a request for Neighbor Report Elements containing information about neighboring APs supporting PDMG/PEDMG location services.
+The element indicates a request for Neighbor Report Elements containing information about neighboring DMG/EDMG (#3533, #3535) APs supporting (#3533, #3535)location services.
 The Enable bit in the Measurement Request Mode field within the Measurement Request element is set to 0.

 TGaz Editor: Modify the subclause P.91 (D2.0) as follows:

-When the Trigger field is set to two, the initiating STA initiates a PDMG/PEDMG FTM measurement exchange using the first path AWV (see 11.22.6.4.7.1 (General)).
-When the Trigger field is set to 3, the initiating STA indicates that the following FTM burst shall contain an LOS assessment measurement.
+When the Trigger field is set to two, an EDMG (#3533, #3535) initiating STA initiates a (#3533, #3535) FTM measurement exchange using the first path AWV (see 11.22.6.4.7.1 (General)).
+When the Trigger field is set to 3, an EDMG (#3533, #3535) initiating STA indicates that the following FTM burst shall contain an LOS assessment measurement.
 If the FTM burst is performed over the first path AWV and shall contain an LOS assessment measurement, the Trigger field is set to 4.
 Trigger field values (#1226) 25–255 are reserved.

 TGaz Editor: Modify the subclause P.108 (D2.0) as follows:

 If available to the sending AP, the Neighbor Report element shall include a TSF subelement.
 The definition of which APs are neighboring APs is implementation dependent.
-If the AP sending the message have PDMG/PEDMG (#1995) location capabilities, it should be included in the list.
+If the AP sending is collocated with an EDMG/DMG AP that is location capable, the collocated EDMG/DMG AP should be included in the list (#3533, #3535).

 TGaz Editor: Modify the subclause P.126 (D2.0) as follows:

-The RSTA should respond within 10 milliseconds from the initial Fine Timing Measurement request with an initial Fine Timing Measurement frame with a Fine Timing Measurement Parameters element with a PDMG Direction Measurement Parameters subelement.
+The RSTA should respond within 10 milliseconds from the initial Fine Timing Measurement request with an initial Fine Timing Measurement frame with a Fine Timing Measurement Parameters element with a DMG (#3533, #3535) Direction Measurement Parameters subelement.
 The requested AOA/AOD I2R/R2I parameters in the initial Fine Timing Measurement shall be the same as those requested in the initial Fine Timing Measurement request.

 TGaz Editor: Modify 28.9.3.5 P.217 as follows: